 From Jonathan Swift’s fake almanac in 1708 to the modern Dihydrogen monoxide joke, hoaxes have been around for as long as humans have enjoyed deceiving each other for fun.
-The ease of communication via technology have made hoaxes and scams even more prevalent, evolving from word-of-mouth and chain email to Instagram, WhatsApp, and Facebook.
+The ease of communication via technology has made hoaxes and scams even more prevalent, evolving from word-of-mouth and chain email to Instagram, WhatsApp, and Facebook.
 Users are constantly falling for these forwarded posts and they’ve taken a turn for the malicious.

 Facebook was one of the first social media platforms to have hoaxes and misinformation spread, with the most popular one stating that Facebook’s new algorithm would only allow you to see 25 of your friends’ posts in your news feed.
 The text reads:

-How to avoid hearing from the same 25 FB friends and nobody else: Here is a post explaining why we don’t see all posts from our friends….
+How to avoid hearing from the same 25 FB friends and nobody else: Here is a post explaining why we don’t see all the posts from our friends….

-News feed recently shows only posts from the same few people, about 25, repeatedly the same, because Facebook has a new algorithm.
+Newsfeed recently shows only posts from the same few people, about 25, repeatedly the same, because Facebook has a new algorithm.